sacktock/AMBS/README.md

 conda create -n jax_dopamine --clone base
 ```

-We refer to the [DreamerV3 repository](https://github.com/danijar/dreamerv3) for the list of dependencies associated with the DreamerV3 based agents.
-And we refer to [dopamine](https://github.com/google/dopamine) for the list of dependencies associated with the dopamine based agents.
+We refer to the [DreamerV3](https://github.com/danijar/dreamerv3) repository for the list of dependencies associated with the DreamerV3 based agents.
+And we refer to [google/dopamine](https://github.com/google/dopamine) for the list of dependencies associated with the dopamine based agents.
 ```
 conda activate jax
 pip install //DreamerV3 dependencies